Islandora/documentation/docs/tutorials/create-a-resource-node.md

 ![Fill out the media form](../assets/create_node_adding_image.png)

 This form contains fields for metadata about the file, including "technical metadata".
-There are three required parts of the form:
+There are three important parts of the form:

 1. _Name_, which identifies this media.
-1. _Image_, the file to upload.
+1. _Image_, the file to upload, and its alternative text.
 1. _Media Use_, describing what this file is in the context of its resource node.
 To trigger derivative generation, select the checkbox for _Original File_.